 - Cause communication errors between departments

-In short, poor language translation services on business documents, especially without human translation, could disrupt the operations of your whole company and affect your bottom line.
+In short, poor translation of business documents, especially without human translation, could disrupt the operations of your whole company and affect your bottom line.
 Document challenges can account for 21.3% of productivity loss, so it’s essential to do everything possible to mitigate against such ineffectiveness.

-The language translation services you choose should also have a proven track record of meeting deadlines, since business documents often need a quick turnaround to keep operations flowing smoothly.
+Your chosen services should also have a proven track record of meeting deadlines, since business documents often need a quick turnaround to keep operations flowing smoothly.

-Make sure to vet any translation company that you are considering using by undertaking appropriate due diligence.
+Make sure to vet any translation that you are considering using by undertaking appropriate due diligence.
 That means asking for references and reading plenty of online reviews.
-A good translation agency should also be happy to spend time answering your questions in detail.
+A good translation service should also be happy to spend time answering your questions in detail.

 Essentially, anything your business puts in writing may need translation.
-These documents could include:
+These documents would include:

 - Technical documentation, such as software specifications